Jebel Ali Port welcomes historic first call of new Gemini service

 PHOTO

-Dubai, UAE: DP World has welcomed the first vessel arrival at Jebel Ali Port under the landmark Gemini Cooperation -- a strategic alliance between Hapag-Lloyd and Maersk aimed at enhancing the ocean freight network and global trade connectivity.
+DP World has welcomed the first vessel arrival at Jebel Ali Port under the landmark Gemini Cooperation – a strategic alliance between Hapag-Lloyd and Maersk aimed at enhancing the ocean freight network and global trade connectivity.

 To commemorate the occasion, DP World and Hapag-Lloyd senior management hosted a special reception at Jebel Ali Port, underscoring the port’s pivotal role in global supply chains.